-i.
+h.
 Research Involving Human Subjects

-- 1. All proposed research involving human subjects must be conducted in accordance with 15 CFR Part 27 (Protection of Human Subjects).
-No research involving human subjects is permitted under this award unless expressly authorized by specific award condition, or otherwise in writing by the Grants Officer. - 2.
-Federal policy defines a human subject as a living individual about whom an investigator (whether professional or student) conducting research (1) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
-Research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge. - 3.
+- 1. Any research involving human subjects included in this award must be conducted in accordance with 15 CFR Part 27 (Protection of Human Subjects).
+No research involving human subjects is permitted under this award unless expressly authorized by a specific award condition or in writing by the Grants Officer. - 2.
+Under 45 CFR § 46.102, a human subject is defined as a "living individual about whom an investigator (whether professional or student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens."
+Research means "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."
+See 45 CFR § 46.102. - 3.
 DOC regulations at 15 CFR Part 27 require that recipients and subrecipients maintain appropriate policies and procedures for the protection of human subjects.
 In the event it becomes evident that human subjects may be involved in this project, the recipient and subrecipient (generally through the recipient) must submit appropriate documentation to the Federal Program Officer for approval by the appropriate DOC officials.
-As applicable, this documentation must include: - i.
-Documentation establishing approval of an activity in the project by an Institutional Review Board (IRB) under a Federal wide Assurance issued by Department of Health and Human Services or other Federal agency guidelines (see also 15 CFR § 27.103);
+As applicable, this documentation must include:

-- ii.
+- i.
+Documentation establishing approval of an activity in the project by an Institutional Review Board (IRB) under a Federal wide Assurance issued by Department of Health and Human Services or other Federal agency guidelines (see also 15 CFR § 27.103); - ii.
 Documentation to support an exemption for an activity in the project under 15 CFR § 27.104(d); - iii.
 Documentation of IRB approval of any modification to a prior approved protocol or to an informed consent form; - iv.
 Documentation of an IRB approval of continuing review approved prior to the expiration date of the previous IRB determination; and - v.
 Documentation of any reportable events, such as serious adverse events, unanticipated problems resulting in risk to subjects or others, and instances of noncompliance. - 4.
 No work involving human subjects may be undertaken, conducted, or costs incurred and/or charged for human subjects research, until the appropriate documentation is approved in writing by the Grants Officer.
 In accordance with 15 CFR § 27.118, if research involving human subjects is proposed after an award is made, the recipient or subrecipient (generally through the recipient) must contact the Federal Program Officer and provide required documentation.
 Notwithstanding this prohibition, work may be initiated or costs incurred and/or charged to the project for protocol or instrument development related to human subjects research.